 rations, or high-forage diets.
 Cheap gains can often be put

 on lambs on pasture or crop aftermaths.
 Lambs can also be finished on various by-products feeds.
-Mandates for converting corn into ethanol have resulted in more livestock being fed distiller's grains.
+Distiller's grains and other co-products have been used increasingly to feed out lambs.

 The declining value of wool relative to meat, along with the

 decreasing number of sheep shearers, has contributed to the expansion

 of hair sheep, not only in the United States, but other countries

 as well.
 It is estimated that approximately 10 percent of the

 world's sheep population is hair sheep.
 According to a 2011 NAHMS study, 21.5 percent of sheep operations in the U.S. raised hair sheep breeds.

 coats (mixtures of hair and wool fibers) and typically do not require